SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/run_circuit_virtual.md

 We also learnt how to build a quantum circuit using `Snowflurry` and simulate the result of such circuit using our local machine.

-In this tutorial, we will the steps involved in running a quantum circuit on a both a virtual and also a real Quantum Processing Unit (QPU).
+In this tutorial, we will the steps involved in running a quantum circuit on both a virtual and a real Quantum Processing Unit (QPU).

 ## QPU Object
 Interactions with different QPUs are facilitated using `struct`s (objects) that represent QPU hardware.
-These structures are used to implement a harmonized interface, and are derived from an `abstract type` called `AbstractQPU`.
+These structures are used to implement a harmonized interface and are derived from an `abstract type` called `AbstractQPU`.
 This interface gives you a unified way to write code that is agnostic of the quantum service you are using.
 The interface dictates how to get metadata about the QPU, how to run a quantum circuit on the QPU, and more.

 !!! warning
     You should not use `AbstractQPU`, rather use a QPU object which is derived from `AbstractQPU`.
 For further details on the implemented derived QPUs, see the [Library page](../library.md#Quantum-Processing-Unit).